awaregroup/awareutils/README.md

 - Confusiong around RGB vs BGR.
 So we're explicit.
 - Confusion between PIL and OpenCV.
 Support both, and conversion between.
 - Separation of annotations from image - so we allow saving metadata in the image EXIF metadata.
 - When reading an OpenCV camera, the buffer can lag - so do it in a thread.
-Likewise, thread it all up for performance.
+Likewise, thread up all the things for performance.
+This is surprisingly hard to do well and cover all cases.
+- On that note, OpenCV and threads can be lots of fun e.g. some operations have to stay in the same thread context etc. which can result in weird bugs (e.g. `.get`ing attributes from a `VideoCapture` from another thread).
 - Pixel coordinates (vs normalised) are confusing.
 See above.
 Fix by being a little explicit and only using pixel coordinates, not using the term "Point", etc.
 - Invalid shape coordinates (e.g. outside image etc.).
 Check for this, and fix, etc.
 - Bounding box formats (x0y0x1y1, x0y0wh, xcycwh, etc.) - be explicit.
 Likewise `(w, h)` vs `(h, w)` - be explicit by forcing kwargs.
 - Annoyance setting up OpenCV windows fullscreen etc. Provide some utils.
-- Threadig.
+- Threading.
 It's the way to do things faster, but it's hard to do it right with the right features.
+- Putting information on top of images with a GUI.
+This works, but often obscures the image, and you have to manually mess with offsets etc. Let's just have a "write all these lines to a 'console' on the GUI" option.

 ## Developing